Uncovering Grounding IDs: How External Cues Shape Multimodal Binding: Causal Evidence of Grounding IDs

 \subsection{The Characteristics of Grounding IDs}

+\citet{binding_id} shows that, in LLMs, Binding IDs linking entities and their attributes are largely context independent.
+In contrast, our causal mediation experiments demonstrate that Grounding IDs are directly predictable from their corresponding symbols, suggesting a mechanism closer to lexical binding~\cite{mixing_mechanisms}.
+To probe the characteristics of Grounding IDs, we analyze the relational similarity between symbols and their induced Grounding IDs.
+Concretely, for each pair of symbols (e.g., \&, \#), we compute the difference between their symbol patch activations.
+For the same pairs, we also compute the difference between the corresponding object patch activations.
+Averaging these differential vectors across the dataset cancels out confounding factors such as shape and position, yielding two structured spaces: one defined by symbol differences and one by Grounding ID differences.
+Fig.~\ref{fig:grounding_alignment} reports cosine similarities between these two spaces, revealing a strong correspondence between the symbol space and the Grounding ID space, which further supports a lexical-style binding mechanism.

-To further assess this conjecture, we repeat the activation swap experiment but assign the target image a disjoint set of symbols (e.g., ${+, \times, \%, !}$) that do not overlap with those in the source ($c'$).
+To further assess this conjecture, we repeat the activation swap experiment but assign the target image a disjoint set of symbols (e.g., ${+, \times, \%, !}$) that do not overlap with those in the source (see Fig.~\ref{fig:disjoint_swap_stimuli} and Appendix~\ref{sec:disjoint_swap} for details).
 After activation patching, we query the model in $c^*$ using source symbols (e.g., \&).
 Surprisingly, the model correctly outputs the object bound to the source symbol, even though no explicit occurrence of the symbol \& is present in the host context.
 The average prediction accuracy reaches $\mathbf{0.86}$, which is considerably higher than the random chance level.
-Overall, these experiments clarify the nature of Grounding IDs from complementary perspectives.
+Overall, these experiments uncover the nature of Grounding IDs from complementary perspectives (see also Appendix~\ref{sec:logit_lens} for complementary logit lens analysis).